turiPO/virtuosicAI/docs/README.md

 5. Texture - @todo
 6. Instruments - voice amount, voices range, what kind of instrument etc.
 -->
-# First Topic: prior latent space optimization using MusicVAE
+# First topic: prior latent space optimization using MusicVAE
 ## Introduction
 Optimizing a model is a crucial task in the field of Deep Learning (DL), whether it is to enhance the quality of the output or to adapt the model to perform a more specific task.
 In the context of music generation, numerous models can generate music of good quality, but they often lack the ability to produce music of a specific genre.